mattcarlotta/nvi/README.md

 ```

 > [!IMPORTANT]
-> Without the `-Arch` and `HostArch` flags, the VS Dev Shell environment will default to 32bit!
+> Without the `-Arch` and `HostArch` flags, the VS Dev Shell environment may default to 32bit!

 6. Change directory to `Documents`:
 ```powershell